aws-samples/aws-iot-core-lorawan/transform_binary_payload/README.md

      - If you already have created a LoRaWAN devices, please use the "Edit" function of the console to update the Destination of the device

 ## Step 4: Verify the invocation of the AWS IoT Rule on ingestion from a LoRaWAN device

 The following description assumes that you already configured and tested your LoRaWAN Device and LoRaWAN gateway in AWS IoT Core for LoRaWAN.
-To learn how to do this, please consult AWS IoT Core for LoRaWAN documentation.
+To learn how to do this, please consult [AWS IoT Core for LoRaWAN developer guide](https://docs.aws.amazon.com/iot/latest/developerguide/connect-iot-lorawan.html#connect-iot-lorawan-getting-started-overview).

 To verify the invocation of the AWS IoT Rule, please follow these steps:
 1. Open "IoT Core" in an AWS management console
 2. Click on "Test" to open a MQTT client
 3. Click on "Subscribe to topic"
-4. Add `dt/lorawantransformed` and click on "Subscribe"
+4. Add `lorawantransformed` and click on "Subscribe"
 5. Click on "Subscribe to topic"
-6. Add `dt/lorawanerror` and click on "Subscribe"
+6. Add `lorawanerror` and click on "Subscribe"
 7. Trigger or wait for the ingestion for your LoRaWAN device connected to AWS IoT Core for LoRaWAN
-6. After LoRaWAN device ingestion, you should see a payload like this on `dt/lorawantransformed` topic:
+6. After LoRaWAN device ingestion, you should see a payload like this on `lorawantransformed` topic:
 ```json
 {
   "transformed_payload": {